famous ufc fighters

 One of the first real UFC stars was the incredible Randy Couture.
 He competed in the UFC almost since the beginning; his first appearance in the octagon was on UFC 13 in 1997.
 What made Randy so iconic is how he came back repeatedly after people thought he was washed.

-He lost to Josh Barnett and Ricco Rodriguez in 2002 but came back and demolished two rising stars in Chuck Liddell and Tito Ortiz.
+He lost to Josh Barnett and Ricco Rodriguez in 2002 but came back and demolished two rising stars Chuck Liddell and Tito Ortiz.
 Then he lost to a cut against Vitor Belfort, only to crush him in the next fight.
 Chuck Liddell then knocked him out twice in 2005 and 2006.
 This was the end of his career, right?
 Wrong.

 Couture came back and moved to the heavyweight division, where he won the title against Tim Sylvia.
 He then defended it against the overhyped Gabriel Gonzaga in one of the bloodiest matches ever.
 Again, everybody thought he was done when Brock Lesnar knocked him out to take the title, and Antonio Nogueira beat him in the next match.